NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/lecture.md

 ### Comparison of Biowulf and CCAD

-Lastly, we provide a table summarise and highlight the differences in working with each cluster:
+Here is a table to summarise and highlight the differences between working with CCAD and Biowulf:

 |     |Biowulf    | CCAD      |
 | ----: | ----------- | ----------- |